RSDuck/ossimat/readme.md

 Yes.

+### Doesn't the Wii mat have two buttons less (in the bottom left and bottom right which press the triangle and square button)?

+Yes, but they seem to be not used by DDR.

+There is also a second one made for the game "Family Trainer".
+It has a very different layout.

 ## Planned features

 If I'll continue with this project it'll probably turn into an absolute kitchen sink, but here are some things planned: